-After analyzing Short Shots,Sink Marks,Flashing and Bubbles issues, we decided to come back to some other problems you can encounter during your injection molding plastic production.
-Specifically, we'll talk about bulges and vacuum vesicles.
+After analyzing Short Shots,Sink Marks,Flashing and Bubbles issues, we decided to come back to some other problems you may encounter during your injection molding plastic production.
+This time, we'll talk about bulges and vacuum vesicles.

 What exactly are blisters?